-Information is written to and read from the drive by changing the magnetic fields on those spinning platters, using an armature called a read-write head.
-Visually, it also looks a bit like the arm of a record player, but instead of being equipped with a needle that runs in a physical groove on the record, the read-write head hovers slightly above the physical surface of the disk.
+Information is written to and read from the drive by changing the magnetic fields on those spinning platters using an armature called a read-write head.
+Visually, it looks a bit like the arm of a record player, but instead of being equipped with a needle that runs in a physical groove on the record, the read-write head hovers slightly above the physical surface of the disk.

-The two most common form factors for hard drives are 2.5-inch — common for laptops — and 3.5-inch, common for desktop machines.
+The two most common form factors for hard drives are 2.5-inch, common for laptops, and 3.5-inch, common for desktop machines.
 The size is standardized, which makes for easier repair and replacement when things go wrong.

 The vast majority of drives in use today connect through a standard interface called Serial ATA (or SATA).
-Specialized storage systems sometimes use Serial Attached SCSI (SAS), Fibre Channel or other exotic interfaces designed for special purposes.
+Specialized storage systems sometimes use Serial Attached SCSI (SAS), Fibre Channel, or other exotic interfaces designed for special purposes.

-“Solid State” is industry shorthand for an integrated circuit, and that’s the key difference between an SSD and a hard drive: there are no moving parts inside an SSD.
-Rather than using disks, motors and read/write heads, SSDs use flash memory instead — that is, computer chips which retain their information even when the power is turned off.
+Solid state is industry shorthand for an integrated circuit, and that’s the key difference between an SSD and a HDD: there are no moving parts inside an SSD.
+Rather than using disks, motors and read/write heads, SSDs use flash memory instead — that is, computer chips that retain their information even when the power is turned off.

 SSDs work in principle the same way the storage on your smartphone or tablet works.
 But the SSDs you find in today’s Macs and PCs work faster than the storage in your mobile device.

-Many SSD makers also produce SSD mechanisms that are designed to be plug-and-play drop-in replacements for 2.5-inch and 3.5-inch hard disk drives, because there are millions of existing computers (and many new computers still made with hard drives) that can benefit from the change.
+Many SSD makers produce SSD mechanisms that are designed to be plug-and-play drop-in replacements for 2.5-inch and 3.5-inch hard disk drives because there are millions of existing computers (and many new computers still made with hard drives) that can benefit from the change.
 They’re equipped with the same SATA interface and power connector you might find on a hard drive.

 Just like hard drives, SSDs can wear out, though for different reasons.
 With hard drives, it’s often just the mechanical reality of a spinning motor that wears down over time.
 Although there are no moving parts inside an SSD, each memory bank has a finite life expectancy — a limit on the number of times it can be written to and read from before it stops working.
 Logic built into the drives tries to dynamically manage these operations to minimize problems and extend its life.